Information for Brasenose applicants in 2020-21 UCAS cycle

 Each piece of work should be a separate pdf file and should constitute a document consisting of the piece itself and the Written Work Cover Sheet together.
 The Written Work Cover Sheet should be the first page of the document.
 If you are required to include a translation into English then you should include this in the same document.

 If you are unable to use the online submission portal you can, alternatively, send your Written Work attached to an email to [email protected].
-If you are also unable to do this you may send it to us in hard copy to ‘Admissions Office, Brasenose College, Radcliffe Square, Oxford, OX1 4AJ’.
-We are not able to return hard copies of Written Work at the end of the process.
+We will not accept hard copies of written work this year, because of the ongoing coronavirus pandemic.

 We are not able to accept work hosted on file sharing sites such as Dropbox or Google Drive.